agentience/ts-pkg-distro/README.md

 - `examples/mcp-config.json` - Basic stdio configuration
 - `examples/http-config.json` - HTTP server configuration

+You can modify these example configurations to include the `npm-org` option for publishing packages under your organization scope.

 You can use these as templates for your own configuration: